danklotz/openNotes/papers.md

 # Paper Comments
+Second, some random commentary on some random papers.
+The star (⭐️) means something, something, good.

+- ⭐️ [Smith et al. (2024): Rethinking Aleatoric and Epistemic Uncertainty](https://arxiv.org/abs/2412.20892).
+I started reading this paper wanting to not like it because I find the difference between aleatoric and epistemic uncertainty generally useful.
+Turns out that the title is a bit missleading.
+What they actually do is to provide a more nuanced macro-perspective on the topic, which integrates different concepts that are used in the fiels.
+Now, I think, I will adopt their view.
 - [Surís, Vondrick (2022): Representing Spatial Trajectories as Distributions](https://arxiv.org/abs/2210.01322).
 TBD
 - ⭐️ [Surís, Liu, Vondrick (2021): Learning the Predictability of the Future](https://arxiv.org/abs/2101.01600).
 Exploiting the properties of hyperbolic embeddings (or hyperbolic space) for processes over time.
 - ⭐️ [Teney et al. (2022): Evading the Simplicity Bias: Training a Diverse Set of Models Discovers Solutions With Superior OOD Generalization](https://openaccess.thecvf.com/content/CVPR2022/html/Teney_Evading_the_Simplicity_Bias_Training_a_Diverse_Set_of_Models_CVPR_2022_paper.html).
 Develops a gradient based regularization techniques to encourage diversity in ensembles.